ivotron/popper2-paper/paper.md

-advantages of this one-container-per-action approach is that, given that the GHA specification is open, anyone can implement actions and publish them on Git repositories, allowing others to reuse them in distinct contexts, creating a bast catalog of reusable actions.
+advantages of this one-container-per-action approach is that, given that the GHA specification is open, anyone can implement actions and publish them on Git repositories, allowing others to reuse them in distinct contexts, creating a vast catalog of reusable actions.
 The GHA community is continuously growing this catalog where one can find anything from installing python packages, to configuring infrastructure, to manage datasets in data repositories.